DC Power Flow

 Active Power Flow

-Similarly, we can compute the active power flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
+Similarly, to compute the active power flow at both the from-bus and to-bus ends of a specific branch, use:

 julia> active = fromPower(analysis; label = "Branch 2")0.1142857142857143